It’s no overstatement to say that the caramel macchiato is one of the most delightfully indulgent drinks in the coffee world

 - Drink.
 And enjoy!

-Do note that this creation can also be thrown over ice and will taste just as delicious.
+Do note this creation can be thrown over ice and will taste just as delicious.
 Caramel macchiato caffeine, it should be noted, is the same as a latte or cappuccino—typically, slightly less than an 8-ounce cup of coffee.

 Whether you like your caramel macchiato hot or iced, there’s no question that it’s delicious regardless of it’s incarnation.
 If you’re indulging, have one for us, please!
 Try the classic, smooth style of a caramel macchiato coffee for yourself with Victor Allen’s Coffee.